Norway wealth fund says it's hard to find right green energy projects | Headlines

 Asked by a lawmaker whether the fund could look to emerging markets to make those investments instead, Tangen said that "could create even bigger regulatory challenges.
 "It is important to say that we have not at all given up on making those investments in North America and Europe.
 We are working hard on this to make it happen."

-The team at the fund looking at these investments is headed by the previous CEO, Yngve Slyngstad.
+A five-member team at the fund is looking at these investments, headed by Chief Real Assets Officer Mie Holstad.
 The fund was allowed to invest in the assets after extensive discussions among Norwegian politicians about the suitability of the fund to invest in unlisted assets.
-(Editing by Larry King and Mark Heinrich)

 - READ MORE ON: